-The sinking fund payments and maturities of the Bonds have been fixed based on the estimated average maturity date of the Mortgage Loans assuming no Prepayments.
+The sinking fund payments and maturities of the Bonds have been fixed based on the estimated average maturity date of the Mortgage Loans and Zero Interest Loans assuming no Prepayments.
 Weighted average life refers to the average amount of time that will elapse from the date of issuance of a security until each dollar of principal of such security will be repaid to the investor.
-The weighted average life of the Bonds will be influenced by the rate at which principal on the Mortgage Loans securing the Bonds is paid.
-Principal payments on Mortgage Loans may be in the form of scheduled amortizations or Prepayments.
+The weighted average life of the Bonds will be influenced by the rate at which principal on certain Mortgage Loans and Zero Interest Loans securing the Bonds is paid, in accordance with "DESCRIPTION OF THE BONDS - Prior Redemption - Special Redemption -Prepayments and Excess Revenues."
+Principal payments on Mortgage Loans and Zero Interest Loans may be in the form of scheduled amortizations or Prepayments.
 Prepayments on Mortgage Loans are commonly measured by a prepayment standard or model.
 The model used in the following discussion is the Public Security Association (now referred to as The Bond Market Association) prepayment standard or model (the "PSA Prepayment Model").
-The PSA Prepayment Model is based on an assumed rate of prepayment each month of the then unpaid principal balance of the Mortgage Loans.
+The PSA Prepayment Model is based on an assumed rate of prepayment each month of the then unpaid principal balance of the respective Mortgage Loans and Zero Interest Loans.
 The 100% PSA Prepayment Model assumes that the prepayment rate starts at 0.2% in the first month and rises by the same amount each month until month 30 when it assumes a constant prepayment rate of six percent (6%) per annum of the unpaid principal balance for the remaining life of the mortgages.

-As used in the following table, "0% PSA" assumes no prepayments on the principal of the Mortgage Loans.
-"150% PSA" assumes the principal of the Mortgage Loans will prepay at a rate one and a half times as fast as the prepayment rates for one hundred percent (100%) of the PSA Prepayment Model.
-"200% PSA" assumes the principal of the Mortgage Loans will prepay at a rate twice as fast as the prepayment rates for one hundred percent (100%) of the PSA Prepayment Model.
-"300% PSA" assumes the principal of the Mortgage Loans will prepay at a rate three (3) times as fast as the prepayment rates for one hundred percent (100%) of the PSA Prepayment Model.
-"400% PSA" assumes the principal of the Mortgage Loans will prepay at a rate four (4) times as fast as the prepayment rates for one hundred percent (100%) of the PSA Prepayment Model.
-"500% PSA" assumes the principal of the Mortgage Loans will prepay at a rate five (5) times as fast as the prepayment rates for one hundred percent (100%) of the PSA Prepayment Model.
+As used in the following tables, "0% PSA" assumes no prepayments on the principal of the respective Mortgage Loans and Zero Interest Loans.
+"150% PSA" assumes the principal of the respective Mortgage Loans and Zero Interest Loans will prepay at a rate one and a half times as fast as the prepayment rates for one hundred percent (100%) of the PSA Prepayment Model.
+"200% PSA" assumes the principal of the respective Mortgage Loans and Zero Interest Loans will prepay at a rate twice as fast as the prepayment rates for one hundred percent (100%) of the PSA Prepayment Model.
+"300% PSA" assumes the principal of the respective Mortgage Loans and Zero Interest Loans will prepay at a rate three (3) times as fast as the prepayment rates for one hundred percent (100%) of the PSA Prepayment Model.
+"400% PSA" assumes the principal of the respective Mortgage Loans and Zero Interest Loans will prepay at a rate four (4) times as fast as the prepayment rates for one hundred percent (100%) of the PSA Prepayment Model.
+"500% PSA" assumes the principal of the respective Mortgage Loans and Zero Interest Loans will prepay at a rate five (5) times as fast as the prepayment rates for one hundred percent (100%) of the PSA Prepayment Model.